sedouard/deis-deployer/README.md

-# Deploying Customizable Applciations using Deis Contoller API from a Docker Registry
+# Deploying Customizable Applications using Deis Contoller API from a Docker Registry

 Although one of the best things about [Deis]() is the fact that you can deploy your apps using the developer-friendly `git push` Deis also supports deploying apps from Docker images hosted by docker registry server.